linq2js/flovv/packages/flovv/readme.md

 ### yield all

-Waiting for multiple async actions/flows until these get done or error
+Waiting for multiple async actions/flows until they get done or error

 ```js
 function* Flow1() {}